marcel-goldschen-ohm/QtFont3D/README.md

 QtFont3D textRenderer;
 ```

-Make sure you have a valid OpenGL context before building the font display list using `setFont(...)`.
+:warning: Make sure you have a valid OpenGL context before building the font display list using `setFont(...)`.

 ```cpp
 float glyphWidth = 3;